wizz13150/PDQ_Repo/Reports/README.md

  - CurrentUserIsLocalAdmin.xml
  Show computers with current user who is memeber of Local Admins.

+ - GroupedDisplays-Fancy.xml
+ A couple of PDQ Inventory SQL Reports that group the Display Model and Display Serial Number fields so each computer only has 1 line.

  - ProfileList.bak.xml
 Print .bak keys count from registry for each computer (Path : HKLM:Software\Microsoft\Windows NT\CurrentVersion\ProfileList).